 Mac Ride vs. Shotgun vs. Do Little vs. Tyke Toter

-Whether you call them MTB child bike seats, front-mounted child bike seats, or non-traditional child bike seats, there’s a new style of seat gaining a ton of popularity.
+Whether you call them MTB child bike seats, front-mounted child bike seats, or off-road child bike seats, there’s a new style of seat gaining a ton of popularity.
 Unlike traditional front-mounted seats that mount to the bike’s headset, these seats are placed mid-way across a bike’s top tube and are therefore known as “mid-mounted” seats.

 Mid-mounted child bike seats were born and bred in the mountain biking world, but are suitable for everything from full-suspension mountain bikes to hybrid and cruiser bikes.
 Due to their unique position on the bike, mid-mounted seats are particularly beneficial to more aggressive riders as they place the child’s body much closer to the adult rider’s body.
 They also allow you to carry much older kids than a standard front-mounted seat.